Documentation Site Guide | Add and Edit Content

 - Once a pull request is reviewed and approved, merge the branch into the

 basebranch where it will be incorporated into docs.rockarch.org.
-See the Documentation Site Info Sheet for directions on adding the base branch to the production server.
+See the Documentation Site Info Sheet for directions on adding the base branch to the production server or ask for help.

 Documentation will be created in or converted to the Markdown format (see Using Markdown) to be leveraged by Jekyll to build the website.
 Add simple documentation like a short policy or one-page informational sheet to the GitHub repository as a single Markdown file (named